 Ostabúðin, The Cheese Shop

-Our next stop was the gourmet Cheese Shop that offers a wide selection of cheeses and smoked meats.
+Our next stop on the Reykjavik food tour was the gourmet Cheese Shop that offers a wide selection of cheeses and smoked meats.
 We tried some local Black Gouda, Gull Ostur, and Blue Cheese as well as smoked lamb, horse (yes, horse!), and goose.
 It was all delicious and my husband wanted to go back to buy some to take home.

-The next stop was Messinn Seafood Restaurant.
+The next stop on the Reykjavik food tour was Messinn Seafood Restaurant.
 You can’t visit Iceland without eating seafood – it is super fresh and delicious.
 We ate the most delicious Arctic char with honey, almonds, cherry tomatoes, lemon, and butter.

 The hot dog stand Bæjarins bestu pulsur

 What?
-Hot dogs on a foodie tour?
-This isn’t just any hot dog – this is the famous Icelandic hot dog.
+Hot dogs on a Reykjavik food tour?
+This isn’t just any hot dog – this is the best Icelandic hot dog and best hot dog in Reykjavik.
 This hot dog stand has been here since 1937 and named the best hot dog stand in Europe.
 Icelanders will tell you that they have been visiting this hot dog stand since it’s opening.
 Make sure you order the original hot dog with everything on it that will include mustard, ketchup, remulaði (mayo based relish) regular onions and deep fried onions.
 It sounds like a weird combination but the deep fried onions make the hot dog.
+This will probably be one of the cheap places to eat in Reykjavik.

 We tried some famous Skyr that is a thick Icelandic yogurt.
 Skyr has been part of the Icelandic diet for years.
 We tried both the regular and the blueberry flavored Skyr blueberry variety of skyr.
 To me, skyr tasted more like a thick yogurt, not cheese and it is delicious.